 Regarding coverage of pre-existing conditions, please be advised that there is a look-back of 3 years in determining if a condition is pre-existing, and most cases, it does not provide coverage for pre-existing conditions.
 It is most commonly used in the case of accidents.
 There are no “physical exams” required to obtain the insurance and in most cases, a policy can be issued for next-day coverage, outside your Home Country.

-As of August, 2018 U.S. expats are no longer permitted to purchase travel insurance back to the U.S. through the Seven Corners Insurance Company, due to changing U.S. Insurance Laws.
+As of August, 2018 U.S. expats are no longer permitted to purchase travel insurance back to the U.S due to changing U.S. Insurance Laws.
 This provides a good rationale for U.S. retirees to retain their Medicare benefits when relocating to Mexico for use when travelling back to the U.S. for vacation, family visits or medical purposes.

 Regardless of what you may hear, Medicare does not provide coverage to U.S. Citizens living in Mexico and who possess a MX Temporale or Permanente Visa.